Arthur Warren Darley: Life

 Arthur Warren Darley was born in Dún Laoghaire and first lived on Silchester Road, Glasthule.
 He was a grandnephew of poet George Darley.
 His father Henry Warren Darley had converted to Catholicism.
 His family was musical both in traditional and classical.
 His grandfather played the uilleann pipes and fiddle, and his father played fiddle and viola.

-Darley began learning the violin at age 8 and studied at the Royal Irish Academy of Music (RIAM), becoming a teacher there while still studying, initially assisting his teacher Adolf Wilhelmj.
+Darley began learning the violin at age 8 and studied at the Royal Irish Academy of Music (RIAM), becoming a teacher there while still studying, initially assisting his teacher Adolf Wilhelmj (son of August Wilhelmj).
 He was appointed senior professor at the RIAM, 1900–1903.
 Later he was a fellow in the College of Violinists, London, a professor at the Leinster School of Music & Drama, in August 1928 became the first director of the Municipal School of Music, Dublin.

 He was the founder and leader of the Dublin String Quartet, which also included Terry O'Connor (2nd violin), George H. Brett (viola), and Joseph Schofield (cello).
 Among many notable performances, they also gave the first performance of Swan Hennessy's String Quartet No. 2, Op.
 49 (1920), dedicated to Terence MacSwiney, in Paris, 25 January 1922, at the "World Congress of the Irish Race" in the presence of many noted Irish politicians and Civil War opponents.

 Darley was also a church organist who spent some time as a Church of Ireland organist near Bruckless, County Donegal, where he spent some time with the great Donegal fiddler, John Doherty.
 His son Arthur Darley Jnr was a guitarist who featured on some early recordings of Irish music.

 Darley was president of the Irish Music Club and a co-founder of the Feis Ceoil Association and the Father Mathew Feis.
 The Arthur Darley Memorial Prize of the Feis Ceoil is awarded to violinists at the annual music festival.
 He also founded the orchestra of Ceól Cumann, which had regular broadcasts on Radio Éireann between 1926 and 1969.